sabbey37/docs-cloud-cache/docs/developer.md

----
-title: Pivotal Cloud Cache Developer Guide
+# Pivotal Cloud Cache Developer Guide
-owner: Cloud Cache Engineers
----

 This document describes how a Pivotal Cloud Foundry (PCF) app developer can choose a service plan, create and delete Pivotal Cloud Cache (PCC) service instances, and bind an app.